Let’s get you startedSign in or create an account to view your personalized quotes.

 Adaptive cruise control

 Cruise control is a great feature until you get too close to the car in front of you.
-However, adaptive cruise control can save the day by adjusting the car’s speed to maintain a safe distance.
+That said, adaptive cruise control can save the day by adjusting the car’s speed to maintain a safe distance.
 It’s helpful for teen drivers, who may be more prone to tailgating or not leaving enough space between vehicles.

 Additional safety features to consider